Iridium-dev/Next-launch/README.md

 # NextLaunch

 This project is made with angular 9.1.8.
-The simpliest way forsee upcoming launch.
+The simpliest way for see upcoming launch.

 ## Built with